 Stainless steel grinders are easier to manufacture and are usually factory made by a machine or by casting.
 Due to the material used, they are better for high speed grinders due to the burr being better able to manage impact and friction better than a ceramic burr.

 a steel burr is easier to fix to an electric motor.
 You will find stainless steel burr on budget coffee grinders due to the low cost of materials.

 Types Of Burr

 There are two types of burr on a grinder, a conical burr and a flat burr.
 The details I go into in more detail in another article.

-Both a conical burr and a flat blade burr produce a good quality grind that you can make a wide range of barista quality coffee drinks.
+Both a conical burr and a flat blade burr produce a good quality grind so that you can make a wide range of barista quality coffee drinks.
 The coffee ground by both are consistent and able to make as fine a grind as you need for an espresso and as large you need for percolator, cold brew and cowboy coffee.